longwatermelon/grass/README.md

 # grass
 The code is extremely messy but it works somehow, grass.cpp is an abomination and I hope nobody ever looks inside of that file.
+It's almost half of the codebase, but I didn't know how to split the code up into multiple files when I wrote this.

 ![Screenshot_20210726_131750](https://user-images.githubusercontent.com/73869536/127053377-710eb3b1-f9ba-4a5d-b994-e215e4ece837.png)